camptocamp/shared_config_manager/README.md

 #### Common source configuration parameters

 * `type`: the type of source
-* `key`: the secret key that will be used to trigger a refresh of the source
+* `key`: the secret key that will be used to trigger a refresh of the source.
+Uses the `key` specified at the root of the config by default.
 * `target_dir`: the location where the source will be copied (default to the value of `id` in `/config`)
 * `excludes`: the list of files/directories to exclude
 * `template_engines`: a list of template engine configurations